MichaelCurrin/deno-project-template/docs/deploy.md

 These files can be uploaded and attached as an asset on a GitHub Release.
 They can be downloaded and run by others.

-Notes:
+Limitations:

 - Deno does not currently support JS minification yet.
-- You cannot run the JS script with Node or in the browser.
+- You cannot run the JS script with Node.

 ## Clean